darktable-org/dtdocs/content/module-reference/processing-modules/color-zones.md

 : Enable the _mask display_ to highlight pixels that have been affected by _color zones_ adjustments in yellow.

 select by
 : Define the horizontal axis (the range of values to work on).
-You can choose between “lightness”, “saturation”, and “hue” (the default).
+You can choose between “lightness”, “chroma”, and “hue” (the default).
 Changing this parameter resets all pixel manipulation curves to their default state (horizontal straight lines).
 If you want to work on multiple ranges, you need to create additional instances of the module.

 process mode
 : Choose between a “smooth” (default) or “strong” processing mode.
 The default mode is less likely to cause artifacts.